xesf/castaway/README.md

 - Document the files format used;

-- Build tools using NodeJS;
+- Dump tools using NodeJS;

-- Focus on taking advantage of the modern web development languages and frameworks like Javascript and React;
+- Focus on taking advantage of the modern web development languages and the usage of ES modules;

-- Use as a sandbox to try new features of those frameworks during the process;

 - Have fun implementing it!!